A. G. Sulzberger: The New York Times

 As publisher, Sulzberger oversees the news outlet's journalism and business operations.
 Sulzberger has been the principal architect of the news outlet's digital transformation and has led its efforts to become a subscriber-first business.
 He became publisher on January 1, 2018, succeeding his father Arthur Ochs Sulzberger Jr., although the elder Sulzberger remained chairman of The New York Times Company until the end of 2020.
 Sulzberger became the chairman of The New York Times Company on January 1, 2021.

 Sulzberger met with President Donald Trump at the White House on July 20, 2018.
 The meeting was off-the-record, but after President Trump tweeted about it eight days later, Sulzberger "pushed back hard" to dispute the President's characterization of the meeting.
 Sulzberger said in a statement that at the meeting, he "told the president directly that I thought that his [anti-press] language was not just divisive but increasingly dangerous.
 I warned that this inflammatory language is contributing to a rise in threats against journalists and will lead to violence."
 Sulzberger met with President Trump in the Oval Office a second time, on January 31, 2019, for an on-the-record interview along with Times reporters Peter Baker and Maggie Haberman.
 He has said that an independent press "is not a liberal ideal or a progressive ideal or a Democratic ideal.
 It's an American ideal."
 In 2020, Sulzberger voiced concern about the disappearance of local news, saying that "if we don't find a path forward" for local journalism, "I believe we'll continue to watch society grow more polarized, less empathetic, more easily manipulated by powerful interests and more untethered from the truth."

 The Economist published a study evidencing a gradual leftward shift in the partisan slant of The New York Times, beginning in 2017.
-The New York Times' former opinion section editor James Bennet, in light of the paper's Tom Cotton controversy, also disagreed, arguing that by catering to a partisan readership and an influx of new journalists focusing on digital content the New York Times under A.G.
+The New York Times' former opinion section editor James Bennet, in light of the paper's Tom Cotton controversy, disagreed, arguing that by catering to a partisan readership and an influx of new journalists focusing on digital content the New York Times under A.G.
 Sulzberger had taken on an "illiberal bias".